Global versus regional internal--external potential field separation: Nonuniqueness and uniqueness for patches

 for some fixed integer $N$, then it satisfies the condition of Theorem~\ref{thm:unique_r}.
 Hence, the restriction of $\mathcal A_{U}$ to $\mathrm{span}\{\mathbf G^{\mathrm{ext}}_{n,k}: n\leq N,\,|k|\leq n\}\times \mathcal H_{-}(\SS)$ is injective. \end{corollary}

-\begin{remark}[Geophysical interpretation] The above illustrates that geophysically reasonable assumptions suffice to (theoretically) enable internal-external field separation from regional data.
-Furthermore, bandlimited signals in terms of vector spherical harmonics, as typically assumed in global geomagnetic modeling, yield a unique separation.
-However, for the latter it should be said that real geomagnetic fields are not bandlimited, so that the separation in terms of finitely many vector spherical harmonics does not solve the actual underlying nonuniqueness (it could rather be considered an initial step for regularization). \end{remark}
+\begin{remark}[Geophysical interpretation] The above illustrates that geophysically reasonable assumptions can suffice to make internal--external field separation from regional data theoretically possible.
+Moreover, bandlimited signals expanded in terms of vector spherical harmonics, as commonly assumed in global geomagnetic modelling, also yield uniqueness (as indicated in Corollary \ref{cor:bandlimited}).
+However, bandlimitedness is usually an idealized assumption that is not satisfied by real geophysical fields, such that this setting should be viewed as a first approximate simplification rather than as a resolution of the underlying nonuniqueness.

+Slepian functions as, e.g., in \cite{plamazger24,plattnersimons14b,Plattner2017} provide a related bandlimited approach that additionally accounts for the spatial localization of the data and provides an intrinsic regularization.
+Spherical elementary current systems (SECS; see, e.g., \cite{Vanhamki2019,Pulkkinen2014}) provide another localized parametrization strategy, in which internal and external contributions are represented implicitly by finitely many elementary equivalent-current systems placed at prescribed locations or altitudes.
+Although the equivalent-current modelling underlying SECS differs from the potential-field framework considered here, the prescribed placement of the elementary systems can encode an altitude-type source prior of the type used in Theorem \ref{thm:unique_r}.
+From the viewpoint of the present analysis, SECS-based approaches can therefore be viewed as finite-dimensional regularization strategies for the regional separation problem, while the underlying ill-posedness of the unrestricted problem remains a relevant consideration.